 It is also a profession that receives the admiration of many of the independence it provides and the level of expertise that consultants possess.

-If you enjoyed reading this article about how to become a consultant, you should read these as well:
+If you enjoyed reading this article on how to become a consultant, you should also check out this article on consulting buzzwords.